 St Andrew's was the only Presbyterian congregation that formed in New Zealand before the 1843 'Disruption' that divided the Church of Scotland into the Established Church and the Free Church.
 St Andrew's church is the fourth Presbyterian Church associated with the Wellington CBD and the second to be associated with this site on the Terrace.
 In the past three decades St Andrew's has become a prominent inner-city church, with successive ministers adopting a liberal stand on social issues.
-The church itself has been used as a concert and meeting venue, and this use complements its traditional ecclesiastic role.
+The church took progressive stands on significant occasions during the 1980s, supporting HART (Halt All Racist Tours) in their opposition of the Springbok tour in 1981 and Homosexual Law Reform Act in 1986.
+More recently it has hosted Alcohol Anonymous meetings, supported the Aotearoa Living Wage campaign and the LGBTQI+ community.
+In 2014 the church defied a directive by the General Assembly of the Presbyterian Church of Aotearoa New Zealand to ban ministers from performing same-sex wedding ceremonies.
+The church itself has been used as a concert and meeting venue, and this use complements its traditional ecclesiastical role.